 - a) Three Static Judges shall be appointed.
 The final static score shall be the sum of the individual judge's marks. - b) All static judging is carried out at a distance of 5 metres.
-This is measured from the centre line of the model to the judges seating position. - c) Each of the following items will be awarded a mark out of 10 by each Judge in increments of half a mark.
+This is measured from the centre line of the model to the judges seating position. - c) Each of the following items will be awarded a mark out of 10 by each Judge using increments of a tenth of a mark.